molecula/documentation/sql-preview/data-types/_posts/2022-11-10-data-type-idset.md

 ## Additional information

+The IDSET data type:
+* has a `mutex` internal data type
-* IDSET data has one standard view by default unless a timeQuantum is set
+* one standard view by default unless a timeQuantum is set.
-* IDSET is used for:
+* is used for:
   * grouping by
   * searching for discrete values

-* Use the INT data type to perform range queries using `<` or `>`
+NOTE: Use the INT data type to perform range queries using `<` or `>`

 {% include /sql-preview/timequantum-additional.md %}